canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/upgrading-ubuntu-1604/upgrading-ubuntu-tutorial.md

 ### If no upgrade appears

-As mentioned in the [Ubuntu wiki](https://wiki.ubuntu.com/BionicBeaver/ReleaseNotes#Upgrading_from_Ubuntu_16.04_LTS_or_17.10), upgrades from 17.10 will not be enabled until a few days after the release of 18.04 and upgrades from 16.04 LTS will not be enabled until a few days after the release of 18.04.1, expected in late July 2018.
+As mentioned in the [Ubuntu wiki](https://wiki.ubuntu.com/EoanErmine/ReleaseNotes#Upgrading_from_Ubuntu_19.04), upgrades from 19.04 will not be enabled until a few days after the release of 19.10.

 You can force the upgrade, however, with the following steps: